 Cervical cancer is cancer that forms in a woman's cervix, the lower part of the uterus, sometimes known as the neck of the womb.

 Cervical cancer is caused by several types of a virus called human papilloma virus (HPV).
-There is now a vaccination which can protect against certain types of HPV, including those that cause cervical cancer.
+There is now a vaccination which can protect against certain types of HPV, including most of those that cause cervical cancer.

 - Together, screening and immunisation offer the most effective protection against cervical cancer.